veniamin-ilmer/awesome-existing-standards/voting/approval.md

 ![50, 50, 30](approval/adam_bill.png)

-Here the situation is very similar to the equal favorability rates, except that Charles is unlikely to win, and Adam and Bill are relatively in direct competition with eachother.
+Here the situation is very similar to the equal favorability rates, except that Charles is unlikely to win, and Adam and Bill are in direct competition with eachother.

+As a result, people are less likely to vote for Bill.

-Hence, although Adam continued to have near 100% of the vote, only 15% of the people voted for Bill.
+Although Adam continued to have near 100% of the vote, only 15% of the people voted for Bill.

 ### Adam and Charles have higher Favorability Rates